mrcrypster/notide/README.md

 ![notIDE](/logo.png)

-Not IDE is a browser-based code editor, created for editing local files online.
+Browser-based code editor created to edit local or server files online.

 ## How it works
 Code editor is hosted at [notide.cc](https://notide.cc) with PHP backend.